-On 15th December, 1675, Johannes Vermeer was buried in Oude Kerk, in a family crypt in the northern transept, bought by his mother-in-law Maria Thins in 1661.
+On 15th December 1675, Johannes Vermeer was buried in Oude Kerk, in a family crypt in the northern transept, bought by his mother-in-law Maria Thins in 1661.
 But when he died there was no money for a tombstone.
-Today his burial place has two grave markers: a rather austere one from 1975 made to commemorate the 300th anniversary of the artist's death, located at about the same place as the former family grave, and a new larger, discreetly-decorated one near the western side entrance placed 26th January 2007.
-However, even though we can no longer identify the exact location of Vermeer's tomb, the great Delft artist is in the company of some of the city's most excellent citizens.
+Today his burial place has two grave markers: one, rather austere, placed in 1975 to commemorate the 300th anniversary of the artist's death, and a larger, discreetly decorated one near the western side entrance placed 26th January 2007.
+Even though the exact location of Vermeer's tomb, the great Delft artist is in the company of some of the city's most excellent citizens.

-While the tower of the Nieuwe Kerk is so strikingly illuminated as to seem real, it does not appear totally accurate in its dimensions.
-In a rather picturesque view by Jan de Beyer from 1750, the tower is much higher.
+While the tower of the Nieuwe Kerk is forcefully depicted that it seems real, it is not totally accurate in its dimensions.
 Vermeer's tower generally differs from those of other topographical renderings of the same spot.
-The proportions of the existing building suggest that his tower is somewhat wider and somewhat lower.
-He may have minimized its scale to emphasize its distance from the foreground plane.
-It also blends more successfully with the horizontality of the composition than it would were it larger.
-To augment the tower's luminosity and make is stand out amongst the surrounding buildings, Vermeer has almost sculpted the sunlit portions with the lumpy lead-tin yellow, the brightest yellow pigment available to artists of the time.
+In a rather picturesque view by Jan de Beyer dated 1750 the tower is much higher.
+The proportions of the existing building suggest that Vermeer' made his tower somewhat wider and somewhat lower, perhaps, in order to minimize its scale and emphasize its distance from the foreground plane.
+It also blends more successfully with the horizontality of the composition than had it been larger.
+In order to accentuate the tower's luminosity and make it stand out, the sunlit portions were painted with heavy impasto lead-tin yellow, the brightest yellow pigment available to artists of the time.

-Much has been made about the historical importance of this monumental structure in relation to Vermeer's intentions.
-The Nieuwe Kerk had a profound meaning not only for the citizens of Delft, but for all Dutchmen.
-The Nieuwe Kerk quickly gained fame in the 17th-century as the location of the tomb of William of Orange, the 16th-century prince who had led the Northern Netherlands in their revolt against Spanish governance.
+Much has been made about the scene's historical importance.
+The Nieuwe Kerk had a deep meaning not only for the citizens of Delft but for all Dutchmen.
+It quickly gained fame in the 17th century with the construction of the tomb of William of Orange, the 16th-century prince who had led the Northern Netherlands in their revolt against Spanish governance.
 The Father of the Fatherland, as he became known, had chosen Delft as his residence, and it was there, in 1584, that a political adversary assassinated him.
-The Nieuwe Kerk remains the place of the final rest of nearly all members of the house of Orange-Nassau including all Dutch monarchs.
+The Nieuwe Kerk remains the place of the final rest of nearly all members of the house of Orange-Nassau, including all Dutch monarchs.

-The row of illuminated gabled rooftops are located on Kethel Street, one of the three streets which branched out, and still branches out today from behind Schiedam Gate.
+The row of illuminated gabled rooftops is located on Kethel Street, one of the three streets which branched out, and still branches out today, from behind Schiedam Gate.
 Kethel Street runs perpendicular to the foreground quay.

-According to research conducted by Kees Kaldenbach, careful measurements "carried out in the early 1980's show that the interval of these houses mirrors that of the plots of the present day homes (which are each about 4 m. wide).
+According to research conducted by the art historian Kees Kaldenbach, careful measurements "carried out in the early 1980's show that the interval of these houses mirrors that of the plots of the present-day homes (which are each about 4 m. wide).
 After these measurements were carried out, all of these buildings were sadly demolished.
-One of the houses had a stone ornament which bore the inscription 1670.
+One of the houses had a stone ornament that bore the inscription 1670.
 In depicting this row of houses Vermeer clearly did copy reality very faithfully."